WilliamChiu/schedule-test/README.md

 # schedule-test
-Scrap.
+Webapp meant to be used for Trinity students.

 ## To-Do
-Move to Google Drive for Trinity authentication!
+Will use node.js